DSAutomations/dockerhass-docs/DockerHass-Docs-Buster.md

 ## Databases

-When We're going to setup two databases.
-We'll use MariaDB to replace the main HA database,
+When we brought up HA just now, it initialized a SQLite database in the config directory.
+We're going to replace this with an external database in another docker container.

 ```